 The Bottom Line

-Most homeowners overestimate what they need and underestimate the importance of surge wattage.
+Most homeowners either overestimate their load and overbuy, or underestimate surge wattage and end up short—both costly mistakes.
 Walk through your home with a notepad, list what truly matters during an outage, do the math, and add 20% for breathing room.
 That number—not what the salesperson at the big-box store tells you—is the right size for your backup power system.
+And once you have it, make sure a licensed electrician installs a proper transfer switch or interlock: the right generator at the wrong hookup is just as dangerous as no generator at all.